industrial-edge/performance-insight-getting-started/docs/Installation.md

 ## Configure OPC UA Connector

-In your IEM open the OPC UA Connector and launch the configurator.
+There are two methods to configure the OPC UA Connector one in the IEM and the other one directly on the Industrial Edge Device.
+Both methodes use the Common Configurator
+First open the Common Configurator
 Add a data source:

 <p align="center"><kbd><img src="graphics/Addsource.PNG" /></kbd></p>